JChirindza/testing-fslightbox/README.md

-# testing-fslightbox
+# Testing fslightbox
-Learn how to use the React fslightbox
+Learn how to use the React fslightbox, a convenient tool for displaying multimedia on a website in an elegant overlay.

+- Fullscreen Lightbox was successfully tested